The cost of chicken feeders can vary hugely.

 Best Hanging Feeder: Harris Farms

 The Harris Farms Hanging Poultry Feeder is a galvanized metal feeder that holds up to 15lb of feed.
-This is an affordable option for those who are looking for a simple yet sturdy feeder.
+This is an affordable option for those who are looking for a simple yet sturdy option.
 It is well made and light so you can hang it up fairly easily.
 The edges are rolled which helps to prevent any injury.
 This is a solid and durable feeder which should last you for years to come.

 - Very well priced.